andrey-matveyev/go-sample-queue/README.md

-## Queue for Go Pipelines based on container/list
+## implementation Queue for Go Pipelines based on container/list